Toledo, Spain: Toponym

 Over the centuries, the city has been known by various names: Toletum in Latin, Tulaytulah (طليطلة) in Arabic, Toldoth (טולדות) in Judaeo-Spanish, and Tolétho in Andalusi Romance.
 The earliest written reference to Toletum appears in the work of the Roman historian Livy, who suggested that the name derived from Tollitum, which evolved into Tollitu, Tollito, Tolleto, Tolledo, and eventually Toledo.
 The name is thought to mean "raised" or "elevated".
 An alternative interpretation, cited by Martín Gallego, attributes the name to the "double bends or meanders formed by the river that surrounds it."
 The 12th-century writer Abu Abd Allah al-Ayyubi claimed that Tulaytulah (طليطلة), the Arabic name for the city, means "the joyful", though he offered no further explanation.
-Jewish tradition derives the name from the Hebrew toledot ("generations" or "histories") or tulaytula ("wandering" or "migration"), associating it with Jewish exiles who are said to have settled in the area following the destruction of Jerusalem in 70 CE.
+Jewish tradition derives the name from the Hebrew toledot ("generations" or "histories") or tulaytula ("wandering" or "migration"), associating it with Jewish exiles who are said to have settled in the area following the destruction of Jerusalem in AD 70.

 The name Toledo has been adopted by five cities in the United States—located in the states of Ohio, Illinois, Oregon, Iowa, and Washington—as well as by other localities in Canada, Belize, Brazil, Portugal, Colombia, the Philippines, and Uruguay.
 In Spain, there are four additional places bearing the name in the provinces of Huesca, Ourense, Asturias, and Tenerife.

-One of Toledo's well-known epithets, "The City of Three Cultures", refers to a historical period during which Christians, Jews, and Muslims coexisted in the city.
+One of Toledo's epithets, "The City of Three Cultures", refers to a historical period during which Christians, Jews, and Muslims coexisted in the city.
 However, this label has been described as "grandiose" and is often attributed to politicians and tourism promoters.
 Critics argue that the myth of peaceful religious coexistence masks a more complex history marked by religious oppression.